|

 Custom Backdrop Focus

-Keeping surrounding tables darker ensures the backdrop stands out without competing design elements nearby for guest attention.
+Keeping the surrounding tables darker ensures the backdrop becomes the star instead of competing with other design elements.

 Leave a Reply